 Relationships for performance optimization

 The awareness that family well-being is crucial to Warfighter readiness and success is growing.
-Admiral Mullen’s talk at the Total Fitness Conference in December centered on the importance of the family for total Warfighter fitness.
+Admiral Mullen’s talk at the Total Fitness Conference centered on the importance of the family for total Warfighter fitness.
 There are numerous programs designed to support the Warfighter’s family – from family readiness groups to advice and counseling services.
 But other than the common knowledge that military life can be hard on families, why are family relationships so important to Warfighter performance?

 For many of us, everything we do, all the choice and decisions we make, are with our families in mind (be it parents, spouses, children, or siblings).
 This is because relationships enrich our lives.
 At the same time, relationships can be a double-edged sword – while happy and supportive relationships help people deal with stress better, unsupportive relationships with lots of fighting are a source of stress.
 In fact, being in a difficult relationship can go beyond just being a source of stress – relationships can impact your health for better or for worse.
 People in supportive and loving relationships are in better health, rebound from pain and trauma faster, and heal faster than those in unsupportive and negative relationships.

 Now imagine the impact a personal relationship filled with a lot of conflict could have on a Warfighter’s ability to be successful in theater, and on returning home from a demanding tour.

 The military lifestyle, with its long and stressful deployments and multiple moves, can take a toll even on the best relationships.
 But stepping outside of the military for a moment, relationship happiness is a major problem for most Americans.
 Divorce statistics in this country speak for the state of most relationships, and surveys show that of the 50 percent of couples who stay married, less than half report actually being happy with their spouse.